 ACMI + RMIT Games Prize

-A unique opportunity to support the next generation of Australian game developers, championing graduate students to hone their skills and transition into the games industry.
+A unique opportunity to support the next generation of Australian game developers and graduate students to hone their skills and transition into the games industry.

 Daniel Ferguson has been awarded the 2020–21 ACMI + RMIT Games Prize for his work titled Completely Stretchy and Uncomfortably Sticky.

 The 2020-21 ACMI + RMIT Games Prize is awarded through a judging panel consisting of Arieh Offman, Programmer and Curator (Videogames), ACMI; Seb Chan, Chief Experience Officer, ACMI; and Paulina Samy, Co-Founder and Creative Director of DragonBear Studios to a graduating student from the RMIT Bachelor of Design (Games) for a work exploring the artistic potential of the medium.